Ekhion76/eco_placement/README.md

  - Player follow object movement
  - Fast and slow rotation for fine heading settings
  - Copy object position data to clipboard
+ - 'eco_placement:moveObject' -> trigger can be used to transfer the object to be moved from other scripts

 USE:
  - **/place** to start/stop